Application for Early Arrival 2013

 Willamette University has many demands on its housing accommodations during the summer months ranging from repairs and general maintenance to scheduled events and conferences.
 Preparing a residence hall for occupancy requires many hands and many hours.
 Our facilities staff is busily working to prepare your room for your arrival.
 Many times, we are simply not ready to provide the experience and support you deserve until the actual dates of your contract.

-Prior to the scheduled opening of the residence halls, new students are welcomed to Willamette with our Opening Days program.
+Prior to the scheduled opening of the residence halls, our new students are welcomed to Willamette with our Opening Days program.
 Events during Opening Days are designed to help students enter into college life at Willamette and are exclusive to those students.
 In order to best facilitate this effort, it is our policy to limit the number of returning students permitted on campus during Opening Days.

 - Can I request early arrival?